 The exhibitor of the Champion Standard Large Fowl will receive a trophy donated by the Walton Family.
-The Champion Standard Broad Waterfowl will receive a trophy donated by the Goewey Family, Silver Springs.
+The Champion Standardbred Waterfowl will receive a trophy donated in the Memory of William Goewey.
 Champion Standard Bantam will receive a trophy donated by David E. Bensley, Alden.
-The Champion Egg Production Bird will receive a trophy donated by Harold Knapp, Lyndonville.
+The Champion Egg Production Bird will receive a trophy donated in Memory of Harold Knapp.
 The Champion Meat Production Pair will receive a trophy donated by HLW Acres Poultry Processing, Attica.
+The Best of Show Bird will receive a trophy donated by All Bright Farms.